PierreMarchand20/sphinx_cpp_quickstart/docs/source/object_oriented/classes_objects.rst

 .. note:: The difference between ``class`` and ``struct`` is that by default, what is declared inside is private for the former, and public for the latter.

-.. important:: We still use separation compilation as seen in :ref:`sec_separation_compilation`, and we comment out in which file the lines of code are contained.
+.. important:: We still use separation compilation as seen in :ref:`first_cpp_program/compilation:separate compilation`, and we comment out in which file the lines of code are contained.

 Constructors
 ~~~~~~~~~~~~